-For more information on the wildfire hazard, please visit the State Plan's Wildfire chapter or the Oregon Technical Resource Guide.
+For more information on the wildfire hazard, please review the Oregon NHMP or the Oregon Technical Resource Guide.

 How are Hazard Areas Identified?

 In defining wildfire hazards, it is clear that one assessment technique is not universal.
 However, nearly all assessment models consider risk, hazard, protection capabilities and values protected.
 In addition, an assessment of the vulnerability of values at risk is needed for a community down to parcel level assessments.
 Complex assessment worksheets are available through Firewise, National Fire Protection Association (NFPA), Regional Atmospheric Modeling System (RAMS), Western Fire Chiefs Association, and the International Fire Code Institute.